cmart89/docs-website/index.md

 ## Getting Started

 [CoveredCA.com](https://www.coveredca.com) is organized with various building blocks.
-For example, a expandable/collapsible block, a hero block, etc.
+For example, an expandable/collapsible block, a hero block, various types of button blocks, etc.

 1. View all the building block options to left navigation under "Blocks".
 2. Select a block.
 Here you can view an example of use.